Need an Immigration Lawyer? Here are the “Top 10” FAQs an Immigration Lawyer 2019

-1. Question: Can I handle my immigration application this myself?
+1. Can I handle my immigration application by myself?
 Do I need an Immigration Lawyer?

 Having representation puts your mind at ease that someone else is doing the research and work necessary to get the job done.
 In addition, if the law firm specializes immigration and has years of experience at handling complex immigration matters with a good reputation, you are probably in good hands.

-2. Question: What factors should I consider in selecting an effective immigration lawyer?
+2. What factors should I consider in selecting an effective immigration lawyer?

 ANSWER: Specialization.
 The reality is that the landscape in this area of practice is currently undergoing continuous change.
 A practitioner who is exclusively practicing in the immigration area is more likely to be aware of the many issues at hand, than one who is a claimed master of many specialties.
 If the law firm you are considering hiring is only handles immigration law and nothing else, then you probably are on the right track.

 And experience and reputation and recognition are always good ways to know you have picked the right firm and lawyer.

 3. There is plenty of free information available on the Internet.
 Why do I need a consultation, or to hire a lawyer?

 ANSWER: A consultation provides you with details and recommendations based on your own case.
 Immigration law is complex, and constantly changing.
 It cannot be fully comprehended without knowing the structure, context, and history of the law.
 Generalized information online is not a substitute for a detailed analysis of your case by an experienced attorney.
 In fact, there is a lot of misleading and false information in cyberspace that looks credible but isn’t.